Beaufort Castle, Lebanon: 20th century

 T. E. Lawrence visited the castle in 1909 during his walk across modern-day Lebanon and Syria, conducting research for his thesis.
 He was particularly struck by the view of the coast and along the Litani River.

 In 1921 the French Mandate was established and French historians and archaeologists investigated the region's history and structures.
 The medieval historian Paul Deschamps began studying Crusader castles in 1927 and his work influenced subsequent generations of historians of the Crusades.
 In 1936, nine years after he first visited Beaufort, Deschamps and architect Pierre Coupel organised 65 soldiers to clear Beaufort's inner enclosure and the keep.
-Kennedy highlights Deschamps' La Défense du Royaume de Jerusalem (1939) as a particularly important source in the study of Beaufort as "his descriptions and plans record a building which has probably been mutilated beyond recognition by recent military activity".
+Kennedy, writing in 1994, highlights Deschamps' La Défense du Royaume de Jerusalem (1939) as a particularly important source in the study of Beaufort, as "his descriptions and plans record a building which has probably been mutilated beyond recognition by recent military activity".
 The French Mandate ended in 1943 when Lebanon became independent.

 The castle's strategic location, which affords a view of much of southern Lebanon and northern Israel, has caused it to be a focus for recent conflicts.
-The Palestine Liberation Organization (PLO) held the castle from 1976 onwards, during the Lebanese Civil War and consequentially it was attacked dozens of times by Israeli forces in the space of five years.
+The Palestine Liberation Organization (PLO) held the castle from 1976 onwards, during the Lebanese Civil War and consequentially it was attacked by Israeli forces dozens of times within a timespan of five years.

 On 6 June 1982, at the start of Operation Peace for Galilee (the 1982 Lebanon War), the PLO position on Beaufort Castle was heavily shelled by the Israelis before it was captured by the Israeli forces two days later in the Battle of the Beaufort.
 The fighting caused damage to the castle, and in the aftermath the Israeli army adapted the site for their own use by building a large forward operations base adjacent to the fort's western wall.
 As a result of the prior presence of the PLO and the fear of IEDs, Israeli soldiers manning the base were allowed to tour the upper floors of the fortress but prevented from accessing the lower parts.
 During the 18 years of occupation, the Beaufort castle, along with the Israeli forces, was heavily shelled by the PLO and Hezbollah.
 Numerous attempts were made to recapture it, primarily through the use of suicide bombings and mortars.
-In 2000 the Israeli army left Beaufort, altogether demolishing the base.
-The IDF occupation of Beaufort provides the basis of the Israeli film Beaufort, although the film itself was shot on the Golan Heights.
-After the Israeli withdrawal, attempts by local tourism services to restore the fort began, albeit with very slow progress and lack of funding.